KupferudelWolf/arboreal-obsidian/Characters/Keira.md

 Keira's biggest dream is to be accepted into the prestigious [[University Siarki]] to study mathematics (though this later changes to archeology).
 As a result, she somewhat idolizes [[Siarki]] and occasionally defends it against criticism.
 Though she is clearly of [[Yarla culture]], she likes to act like a [Ruti](Ruti%20Culture.md) critter.
 Whether she genuinely loves Siarki or only does this to better her chances of admission is unclear.
 She does not practice [[Kashadism]], however, and rarely speaks on its behalf.

-Kiera enjoys sports, especially climbing.
+Keira enjoys sports, especially climbing.
 ## Backstory
-Kiera was born in Doveport.
+Keira was born in Doveport.
 She fell in love with science and math at a young age.